 If visibility is so dense that it is safer to pull over to the side, remember to turn off all car lights.
 Drivers who wish to continue forging ahead, rely on car lights for guidance A car which is stationery but still displaying headlights is very misleading as drivers may not be able to tell that it has stopped.
 This could result in a bump from behind.

-If you have been involved in a car crash and would like to know the viability of your case, call Accident Advice Helpline on: 0800 689 0500 or ring from your mobile on: 0333 500 0993.
+If you have been involved in a car crash that was not your fault and are thinking you need the help of a lawyer in Cheddar, call Accident Advice Helpline on 0800 689 0500 from a landline or ring from your mobile on 0333 500 0993.
+We have over 16 years of experience in making successful claim, and are here to help you with yours, so call us now.